 Services at the center are provided by student clinicians who are supervised by licensed speech-language pathology faculty.

-The first pro bono speech language center in the Charlotte region, Northeastern’s new facility is offering services tailored not only to patients’ speech language pathology needs but also to their cultural and linguistic background.
+The first of its kind speech language center in the Charlotte region, Northeastern’s new facility is offering services tailored not only to patients’ speech language pathology needs but also to their cultural and linguistic background.

 A big part of that is differentiating a language disorder from a language difference, says Toya Foggie, clinic director and assistant clinical professor at Northeastern.